svlark/svlark.github.io/_drafts/2019-05-15-April-Florida-Keys-Arizona-Chicago-Florida-Keys.md

 - https://user-images.githubusercontent.com/13930968/61963037-d7af7200-af98-11e9-97a6-50b0615bda7e.jpeg
 ---

 Back in Florida!
 Sometimes it feels like home, and sometimes like a slap in the face.
 After spending so much time in Guatemala and Mexico we had a little culture shock….and sticker shock!
-Things are very expensive in the keys!
+Things are very expensive in the Keys!

 ![sunset in Marathon](https://user-images.githubusercontent.com/13930968/61962996-cc5c4680-af98-11e9-924f-0b5c32fa4f41.jpeg)
 A beautiful sunset in Marathon, Florida.